uinb/fusotao-docs/developers/README.md

 Cancel: '0x02' + scale-encode(u32) + scale-encode(u32) + scale-encode(u64)
 ```

-Everytime a request sent, no matter it succeed or failed, the nonce should be increased by 1.
+> Everytime a request sent, no matter it succeed or failed, the nonce should be increased by 1.

-NOTE: all the parameters of blake2b hash function should be scale-encoded.

 7. **Response**